 Sheffield University HPC Computing Facilities

-High Performance Computing ( HPC ) facilities provided by the CiCS department are freely available to all staff and research students at Sheffield University.
+High Performance Computing (HPC) facilities provided by IT Services are freely available to all staff and research students at Sheffield University.

 As well as fast number crunching capabilities, it also provides many specialist software packages that are not normally available on the public workstations.